Rahul-262001/meltano/README.md

 ```BASH
 meltano invoke tap-mysql --catalog properties.json | meltano invoke target-jsonl
 ```
-> note usually all the contents of the database might be sent from tap so be careful
+> Note: usually all the contents of the database might be sent from tap so be careful
+> Note: all the output will be stored in the output folder